Optimizing Automata Learning via Monads: Optimized Counterexample Handling

 \paragraph{Dropping Consistency.} We described the counterexample processing method based around Proposition~\ref{prop:unclosed} in terms of the succinct hypothesis $\suc$ rather than the actual hypothesis $\hyp$ by showing that $\h$ can be defined using $\suc$.
-Interestingly, it is also possible to adapt the proofs of Proposition~\ref{prop:unclosed} and the preceding Lemma~\ref{lem:ce} to only refer to the succinct hypothesis instead of the actual hypothesis.
 Since the definition of the succinct hypothesis does not rely on the property of consistency to be well-defined, this means we could drop the consistency check from the algorithm altogether.
 We can still measure progress in terms of the size of the set $H$, but it will not be the state space of an actual hypothesis during intermediate stages.
 This observation also explains why~\citet{bollig2009} are able to use a weaker notion of consistency in their algorithm.
 Interestingly, they exploit the canonicity of their choice of succinct hypotheses to arrive at a polynomial membership query complexity that does not involve the factor $t$.